icp4a/automation-decision-services-samples/samples/MachineLearningQuickTutorial/README.md

 **Procedure**

-1. Following Task 1, you are in the **Configure predictive model** wizard.
+1. Following Step 1, you are in the **Configure predictive model** wizard.
 2. In the `Select machine learning model deployment` part select the deployment `SGDClassifier`.
 3. Click **Next** to define the model input schema: it is complete, just browse it.
 4. Click **Next** to define the test invocation.
 Click **Run** at the right of the wizard to validate the model.
 You get the following output: